learndatalab/learndatalab.github.io/_pages/cimage.md

 ## CIMAGE: Exploiting the Conditional Independence in Masked Graph Auto-encoders

-Full paper with full proof and experimental setup could be found at this link (TBD).
+The full paper, including complete proofs and the experimental setup, can be found at this link (TBD).

 <br />